GFRP Composite Rebar delivers Sustainable and Resilient Infrastructure

 Steel rebar and concrete have long been the materials used by engineers for infrastructure.
 In many cases, they are still suitable materials for many buildings or structures - but steel rebar is not the best reinforcement when there is corrosion risk.

 The knock-on effects of corroding steel reinforcement used in concrete structures run deep.
 When steel corrodes it expands, causing concrete spalling.
-Repair and replacement lead to higher cement production – and when it comes to carbon emissions, the production of cement is one of the biggest creators.
+Repair and replacement lead to higher cement production.
 The negative environmental impact is repeated every time the infrastructure reaches the end of life and is rebuilt.

 Corrosion risk to steel rebar in New Zealand